Skip to main content Skip to footer

 School overview

-Located in the capital of Germany, EP Berlin is equipped with the latest technology and infrastructure to assist you on your learning journey.
+Welcome to EP Berlin!
+Located in beautiful Moabit, it is perfect for international students who want to learn a new language and explore Berlin's hidden gems.
+Join EP Berlin today to learn German or English in the cheerful and cosmopolitan city.Β Located in the capital of Germany, EP Berlin is equipped with the latest amenities and infrastructure to assist you on your learning journey.
 Whether you want to learn German or English, our spacious classrooms are designed to encourage participation and collaboration.
 They are more than spaces for learning.
 At EP Berlin, our classrooms are places of creativity, fun, nurturing, and supportive environments.
 We offer a wide range of courses to help you learn a new language and immerse yourself fully in the vibrant life of Berlin.
-Join EP Berlin and benefit from our dedicated staff and excellent facilities, ensuring you have everything you need to succeed in your language learning journey.
+Join EP Berlin and improve your language skills with our dedicated staff and excellent facilities.Β

 Why study at our Berlin school?

-• Study with our team of qualified and skilled teachers who make learning German and English fun and can help you become fluent and confident in your chosen language.
+• Study with our team ofΒ suitably qualified and skilled teachers who make learning German and English fun and can help you become fluent and confident in your chosen language. Β

 About